Hyogo Japan Travel Guide

 Kobe's recovery inspires fortitude.

 Kobe is globally recognized for Kobe Beef, a highly prized wagyu known for its intense marbling and tenderness.
-Beyond its well-known beef, the city displays a picturesque harbor, featuring iconic landmarks like the Kobe Port Tower and the bustling Harborland area.
+Beyond its excellent-known beef, the city displays a picturesque harbor, featuring iconic landmarks like the Kobe Port Tower and the bustling Harborland area.

 Kobe offers a relaxed atmosphere compared to Japan's larger metropolises, yet maintains a rich urban experience.
 Its diverse attractions cater to various interests.